codenautas/backend-plus/README.md

 server                       |
 .module-store                |
-install                      | (see Spanish) .table-data-dir              | folder with .tabs files which will be used when run npm start -- --dump-db (which creates inserts in local-db-dump.sql)
+install                      | (see Spanish)
 .dump                        | (see Spanish) ..db.owner               | (see Spanish)
 ..scripts.post-adapt     | (see Spanish)